Login

 Dirk RenkertComparis Real Estate and Finance Expert

-Affordability: people often don't think about their income situation at retirement.
-If their income is lower than before retirement, the affordability of their mortgage is at risk.
+Affordability: people often don’t think about their income situation at retirement.
+If income is lower than before retirement, the affordability of the mortgage is at risk.
 This also applies to early retirement.
 Tip: check whether partial amortization is possible.

-Renewal of an expiring fixed-rate mortgage: be sure to observe the contractual notice periods.
+Renewing an expiring fixed-rate mortgage: be sure to observe the contractual notice periods.
 Start planning early and put together a dossier for lenders.
-The lead time is about two to three months.
+The process takes about two to three months.

-Good to know: with a split into two or more tranches you can increase the flexibility of fixed-rate mortgages.
+Good to know: by splitting them into two or more tranches, you can increase the flexibility of fixed-rate mortgages.
 You do not have to renew the entire mortgage, just the tranche that is due.
 However, division into tranches can weaken your negotiating position and make it more difficult to switch providers.

 5. Data sources